 National Forest Permit

-All persons required to have a license (except residents under 16 and over 65, and those with a lifetime license issued before 7/1/1988, and nonresidents under 12 except when fishing in designated stocked trout waters) are required to have a National Forest Permit when fishing on National Forest lands except the North and South Fork of the Shenandoah River, the James River, Skidmore Lake in Rockingham County, North Fork Pound Reservoir, Lake Moomaw, the Jackson River below Gathright Dam, and in Wilson Creek below Douthat Lake in Alleghany and Bath counties.
+All persons required to have a license (exceptions: residents under 16 and over 65, and those with a lifetime license issued before 7/1/1988, and nonresidents under 12 except when fishing in designated stocked trout waters) are required to have a National Forest Permit when fishing on National Forest lands except on the North and South Fork of the Shenandoah River, the James River, Skidmore Lake in Rockingham County, North Fork Pound Reservoir, Lake Moomaw, the Jackson River below Gathright Dam, and in Wilson Creek below Douthat Lake in Alleghany and Bath counties.

 State Forest Permit

 Required for those persons aged 16 or older to practice the following activities on a state forest: hunting, trapping, fishing, mountain biking, and horse riding.
 No motorized vehicles on gated roads/trails (open or closed).
 The Forest Use Permit is not required for forest visitors who practice the following activities on a state forest: walking, hiking, or boating.
 Sold in cooperation with the Virginia Department of Forestry.

-As of January 1, 2012, a Facility Access Permit is required when using any Department-owned Wildlife Management Area or Fishing Lake.
-Such permit shall not be required for any person holding a valid hunting, fishing or trapping license or a current certificate of boat registration issued by the Department or persons 16 years of age or younger.
-The Facility Access Permit requirement does not apply to Departmentowned boat ramps or segments of the Appalachian Trail on Department-owned land.
+An Access Permit is required when using any Department-owned wildlife management area or fishing lake.
+Such permit shall not be required for any person holding a valid hunting, freshwater fishing, or trapping license or a current certificate of boat registration issued by the Department or persons 16 years of age or younger.
+The Access Permit requirement does not apply to Department-owned boat ramps or segments of the Appalachian Trail on Department-owned land.
 The permit fee is $4 for a daily permit or $23 for an annual permit and may be purchased online or at any license agent.